-- Staff will routinely clean, sanitize, and disinfect surfaces and objects that are frequently touched. - All bathrooms will be cleaned and disinfected regularly throughout the day, bathrooms should be cleaned and disinfected three times per day.

-• Electrostatic Spraying Technology will be used to disinfect and sanitize our environments at the end of each day.
+- Staff will routinely clean, sanitize, and disinfect surfaces and objects that are frequently touched. - All bathrooms will be cleaned and disinfected regularly throughout the day, at least three times per day. - Electrostatic Spraying Technology will be used to disinfect and sanitize our environments at the end of each day.
 The electrostatic charge ensures that even the hard to reach places are coated evenly and effectively.